dgattey/dg/README.md

 1. I [create a PR](https://github.com/dgattey/dg/pulls) and make sure there's a label + an [issue](https://github.com/dgattey/dg/issues) the PR "fixes" or "closes".

-1. It'll automatically kick off Github Actions for quality, safety, and linting/formatting using [CodeClimate](https://codeclimate.com/) + CodeQL from Github + my own Action for Autochecks.
+1. It'll automatically kick off Github Actions for quality, safety, and linting/formatting using CodeQL from Github + my own actions for Autochecks.

 1. Check out the Vercel deploy preview to verify it looks good.
 Once that's good and checks pass, merge and delete the branch and it'll automatically create a new release + deployment for it! :tada: